 Become a Member!

 MERC corporate membership come in 3 different levels (Foundation, $20,000; Tier 1, $10,000; and Tier 2, $5,000).
 They provides varying levels of benefits, including access to a Members-Only area of the website that contains copies of recent publications, reports, power point presentations, workshops, posters recent graduate student theses and the CV’s of all undergraduate and graduate students for download.
-To sign up now, visit the Member's site.
+To sign up now, complete the online sign up form here and a member of MERC will contact you.

 Top tier Foundation Membership provides a position on the MERC Advisory Board and the opportunity to provide direction for future educational and research initiatives.
 Most levels come with reduced fees for MERC workshops and modular courses, and exclusive access to the MERC Website, which will contain PDFs of student theses, research papers, meeting abstracts/posters/PowerPoint presentations, final reports of past projects (when outside confidentiality period), maps, and databases.
 All levels come with access to and will support one of the most innovative centres in the world for applied education, training, and research on Precambrian ore systems: